Weijingmin2000/Language-Driven-3D-Stylization/README.md

-# Stylized-NeRF
+# Language-Driven-3D-Stylization

-A language-guided NeRF for stylization.
+A language-guided 3D stylization method combined with ARF and GroundedSAM.